MingLee02/MingLee02.github.io/cv/index.md

 			<p class='job-duties'>
 				Processing provider research onto our platform using Python 2.
 				Expanding Angular JS test coverage on our main platform using Karma.
+				Expanding Python test coverage.
-				Our application displayed the pdf research to users as a series of images, I replaced this with Mozilla's Pdf.js, which improves the reading experience.
+				Finding bottlenecks and speeding up the application.
+One such bottleneck was the fact that our application displayed the pdf research to users as a series of images, I replaced this with Mozilla's Pdf.js, which improves the reading experience.
 			</p>
 		</div>